shmcminn/google_sheet_to_json/README.md

-# Scrape Google sheets to write local JSON file
+# Scrape Google Sheets to write local JSON file

 Uses the Google Sheets API to access a spreadsheet and write it as JSON, which can then be accessed by other scripts, web apps, etc.